Skip to main content

 • timeout: Request timeout in milliseconds (default: 30000)

-• batchSize: Number of events to process per batch
+• batchSize: Number of entities per batch (default: 50)

 For Custom Adapters: